skypies/flightdb/README.md

   D] add to a workqueue for trackfetch

-  Add the flight to a workqueue, for track fetching Add a thingy that uses fr24 to lookup a registration: https://www.flightradar24.com/reg/n903sw and turns it into a flightnumber ? (what for ??)
+  Add the flight to a workqueue, for track fetching

 Workqueue - trackfetch:
   A] go to fr24, using most-recent fr24-key; plausible match to anything already there ?